Yokubjon-J/useMemo-memo-shallowcopy/README.md

 Whereas useMemo preserves the original person object by preventing it from being created anew.
 Even though its parent Page re-renders, person object will not be recreated, it will stay 'intact' as it were before the re-render of Page, so it passess Object.is() test, i.e. its previous location in memory before the re-render and the current location after the re-render will remain the same.

-All of the above one can test by downloading and running npm i at the downloaded code's directory